 You can zoom out one level to see it more clearly.

 Right click on the layer name in the layers list and select Toggle editing.
-That will put the layer in edit mode, so you can add new features, delete them, or edit them.
+This will put the layer in edit mode so you can add new features, delete them, or edit them.

 Select Add feature from the Edit menu.